eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/intro-digitaltwins.md

 permalink: intro-digitaltwins.html
 ---

+{% include warning.html content="This page is still a work in progress." %}

 {% include callout.html content="**TL;DR**<br/>Digital Twins are a mechanism for simplifying IoT solution development." type="primary" %}

 For Eclipse Ditto the **Digital Twin** is a concept for abstracting a real world asset/device with